1. The atmosphere is the envelope of_____________.

 Explanation: Indicates variation within a day.

-36. The difference between the hottest and coldest month’s mean temperature is called:
+36. The difference between the hottest and coldest month’s mean temperature is called_____________.

 A) Annual range of temperature